eslint/rfcs/designs/2019-worker-threads/README.md

 ## Alternatives

-- [RFC 4](https://github.com/eslint/rfcs/pull/4) and [RFC 11](https://github.com/eslint/rfcs/pull/11) implement this feature behind a flag.
+- [RFC4](https://github.com/eslint/rfcs/pull/4) and [RFC11](https://github.com/eslint/rfcs/pull/11) implement this feature behind a flag.
 On the other hand, this RFC does lint files in parallel by default if files are many, and people can enforce to not use workers by `--concurrency 1` option.

 ## Related Discussions